Bg-img

 • Managing yourself and adapting to the changes

-Health Conditions Associated With Dementia
+Other Health Conditions Associated With Dementia

 If an applicant is applying for disability benefits when they are struggling with multiple qualifying conditions, it may strengthen their disability claim.
-Some illnesses associated with dementia are chronic illnesses including the following:
+Some illnesses associated with dementia are chronic illnesses, including the following:

 • Diabetes